Infoliterati/Gertzel_collection/pages/about.md

 This collection provides a broad overview of the published material in the Gertzel Library.

-It provides the subject areas as well as the quantity and types of published material in the Library.
+It shows the subject areas, as well as the quantity and types, of published material in the Library.

-The aim is to make information about the collection available in order to find suitable homes for the material so that it can be made avaiable for the benefit of Africanist scholars and researchers.
+The aim is to make information about the collection more readily available in order to find suitable homes for the material so that they can be accessed by Africanist scholars and researchers.

+## Items in the collection

+There are two types of 'items':
+1. visual descriptions (170 images) of the monographs (each photo shows between 20-30 book titles).
-There are two types of 'items' in the collection: a visual description of the monographs (as photos of the bookshelves) and textual descriptions of the published periodicals, reports and research papers.
+2. text descriptions (94 entries) of the published periodicals, reports and research papers (each entry represents a 50l box of materials).

-There are currently 264 items in this collection consisting of:
-- 170 images of monographs.
-Each photograph represents a shelf of books (between 20-30 titles).
-These images provide a visual reference of the books in the collection.

-- 94 entries each of which represents a 50L box of published material including reports, periodicals and research papers.

-Download a list of all 264 items.

-{% include feature/item-pdf-embed.html objectid="demo_002" width="25" %}

 #### Monographs:
 There are 170 images of monographs, rerpresenting approximately 4000 titles.
 The majority of the books are about Africa and have been categorised either according to country (69 items) or subject area (54 items).
 The remaining 47 items are of other more general topics such as third world development and political theory.